0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 To be in your arms (*To be in your arms*)
 ```

+As alluded to, the narrator suddenly changes their mind for one last time: they want to return to their partner at all costs.

 - Climax
 - In a last second decision, the narrator decides that they need to see their lover one last time